go101/immutable-value-proposal/README-v9.a.md

 func ReaderValueOf(i interface{}:rr) Value
 ```
 For the standard Go compiler, in implementaion,
-one bit should be borrowed from the 23+ bits method number
+one bit can be borrowed from the 23+ bits method number
 to represent the `reader` proeprty.

 All parameters of type `reflect.Value` of the functions and methods